-Youth Delegates will meet in-person and attend virtual trainings throughout the year to develop leadership skills and learn more about health and wellness professions.
+Youth Delegates will work throughout the year to develop leadership skills and learn more about health and wellness professions.
 During the meetings, Youth Delegates will discuss health programs and policies that impact youth in their tribal communities, write and pass resolutions, share their unique voice and perspective, and provide feedback to NPAIHB Delegates.

 What is expected of a Youth Delegate?